 - A tingling feeling or loss of sensation in the legs

-These symptoms can typically be managed with activity modification, gentle stretching and strength-building exercises.
-Many patients with lumbar spinal stenosis feel relief from forward-bending stretches that round or arch the lower back, and expand the openings within the spinal column.
+These symptoms can often be managed with lifestyle changes, gentle stretching and strength-building exercises.
+Many patients with lumbar spinal stenosis feel relief from forward-bending stretches that round or arch the lower back and expand the openings within the spinal column.
 Other conservative spinal stenosis treatments include anti-inflammatory or pain medication, physical therapy and corticosteroid injections.